Viviendlune/app-dev/README.md

 ## Overview

-"hays Stranger Things" is a Netflix original science fiction-horror series created by the Duffer Brothers.
+"STI chat bot AI hays Stranger Things" is a Netflix original science fiction-horror series created by the Duffer Brothers.
 It premiered on July 15, 2016, and quickly gained popularity for its nostalgic references to 1980s pop culture.

 ## Plot